amikha1lov/RecApp/README.md

 ## Description
-A user-friendly and open-source screencast application for Linux written in GTK using free GStreamer modules instead of FFMPEG.
+A user-friendly and open-source screencast application for Linux written in GTK using free GStreamer modules instead of FFmpeg.

 ## Packaging status